Quick start

 Chapter 3 — Opening Codex for the first time

-Do not panic.
-Just three actions matter: new project, type a prompt, wait for the result.
+Just remember three moves: new task, paste a prompt, wait for the result.

 Chapter 4 — Core actions in plain English